-It varies, but usually under 100 calories.
-Their lowest calorie option is Athletic Lite, clocking in at 25 teeny weeny calories—and about as much flavor.
-Such is life.
+Most Athletic Brewing beers are under 100 calories.
+Their lowest calorie option is Athletic Lite, clocking in at 25 calories.
 Here’s how the rest stack up:

 In the past, brewers typically used one of two methods: a shortened brewing process with arrested fermentation OR removing alcohol by heat or filtration.
 The problem Shufelt and Walker worked to solve was the loss of flavor in both processes.

 Shufelt told Popular Mechanics that arrested fermentation results in “tea-like products” and heating kills “the potential for hop character.”
 So the two re-engineered the brewing process from start to finish.

 Shufelt says “there is just no single breakthrough point in the process…Our process is different at every stage and in every vessel.”

 Answer to the question: I have no clue how they make their beers so good.

 What is the alcohol content of Athletic Brewing non-alcoholic beers?

 All of their beers are under 0.5% alcohol.
 At that concentration, you’d have to drink ten 12-ounce cans to get a single serving of alcohol.
 Challenge not accepted.